Courtesy: H Natarajan

 The seats had been dismantled, used as missiles and charred, but even then 20,000 turned up, the majority standing or sitting amidst the ruins, just to see the one Indian wicket fall before the Australians knocked off the winning runs.

-The remaining four Test matches were played with the tourists under constant police protection.
+The remaining 4 Tests were played with the tourists under constant police protection.

 Australia led the series 2-1 as the teams met in the final Test at Madras.
-Requiring 249 to win, India was cruising along at 114 for two with Wadekar and a young Gundappa Viswanath at the crease.
-However, Ashley Mallett claimed five as India lost the last eight wickets for 57 runs, and surrendered the series 1-3.
+Requiring 249 to win, India was cruising along at 114 for 2 with Wadekar and a young Gundappa Viswanath at the crease.
+However, Ashley Mallett claimed 5 as India lost the last 8 wickets for 57 runs and surrendered the series 1-3.

 (Arunabha Sengupta is a cricket historian and Chief Cricket Writer at CricketCountry.
 He writes about the history and the romance of the game, punctuated often by opinions about modern day cricket, while his post-graduate degree in statistics peeps through in occasional analytical pieces.
 The author of three novels, he can be followed on Twitter at http://twitter.com/senantix)